LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/dictionary.rst

 Dictionary Methods
 ------------------

-Let’s collect some ``Dictionary`` methods as we have for ``ArrayList``.
-As we said about ``ArrayLists``, this is by no means a comprehensive list.
+Let’s collect some ``Dictionary`` methods as we have for ``List``.
+As we said about ``Lists``, this is by no means a comprehensive list.
 For full details on all properties and methods available, see the reference section below for official documentation on the ``Dictionary`` class.

-For the purposes of this table, we'll create a map to hold our solar system's planets and the number of moons associated with each.
+For the purposes of this table, we'll create a dictionary to hold our solar system's planets and the number of moons associated with each.

 .. sourcecode:: csharp